ksell8/all-aboard-python/README.md

 By the end of this lesson you should be able to:

+1. Understand how to clone and contribute to this repo.
-1. Understand how python code runs.
+2. Understand how python code runs.
-2. Understand what a package is.
+3. Understand what a package is.
-3. Install a package!
+4. Install a package!
-4. Run a Python program!
+5. Run a Python program!

 # Installation